 LOWThe tied Values are assigned to the lower rank with the LOW option specified.

-DENSEThe ranks are consecutive integers that begin with 1 end with a number of unique values of the VAR variable.
+- DENSE The ranks are consecutive integers that begin with one and end with the number of unique values of the VAR variable.

 Below is an example of all the options and their result on the Ranking of the variable age.